Virginia Military Survivors & Dependents Education Program

-- In the case of a deceased qualifying military service member, the surviving spouse can meet the residency requirements by:
+In the case of a deceased military service member, the surviving spouse can meet the residency requirements by:

 - Having been a Virginia citizen or maintained a physical presence in the Commonwealth of Virginia for five consecutive years prior to marrying the military service member or

-- Presently being a Virginia citizen or maintained a physical presence in the Commonwealth of Virginia for five consecutive years prior to the date of application submission
+- Presently being a Virginia citizen or maintained a physical presence in the Commonwealth of Virginia for five consecutive years prior to the date of application submission, and

-The following documents should be uploaded and attached to the online application:
+The following documents should be included with your application:

-1 – DD Form 214/Certificate of Release or Discharge from Active Duty, Member Copy 4
+DD Form 214 Certificate of Release or Discharge from Active Duty, Member Copy 4.

-In the instances of deceased Veteran, please provide:
+In the instance of a deceased Veteran, please provide: